drogue-iot/drg/README.md

     # Delete a device
     drg delete device <deviceId> - <appId>

-    # Quickly add a gateway and credentials to a device
+    # Quickly add a gateway, credentials or alias to a device
-    drg set gateway foo bar # set device bar as a gateway for device foo drg set password foo verysecret --username johndoe #username is optional here
+    drg set gateway foo bar # set device bar as a gateway for device foo drg set password foo verysecret --username johndoe #username is optional here drg set alias foo waldo # Add waldo as an alias for device foo.

 ### Send commands to devices